 Nanomachines could take over a variety of tasks in future.
 Some day they may be able to perform medical precision work in the human body or help analyze pathogens and pollutants in mobile laboratories.
 Scientists at the Max Planck Institute for Intelligent Systems in Stuttgart have now presented a possible component which could be used to specifically move and control such a machine.
 They have developed a nanoplasmonic system in the form of a pair of scissors that they can open using UV light.
 As soon as they irradiate the nanostructure with visible instead of UV light, it closes again.
 The researchers can observe the structural changes with the aid of gold particles which they excite with the light.

-Animal and plant cells, as well as bacteria store the information about their complete structure and all vital processes in their DNA.
+Animal and plant cells, as well as bacteria, store the information about their complete structure and all vital processes in their DNA.
 In nanotechnology, it is not the ability of DNA to carry the genetic make-up which scientists use, but its elastic structure.
 This allows them to build components of small machines, such as motors and other tools.

 In order to be able to design complete nanomachines, however, scientists must design and further develop possible subunits of a machine step by step.
 Researchers from the Max Planck Institute for Intelligent Systems together with colleagues from Japan and the USA have now developed a structure made out of DNA that could serve as moving components of a nano-motor or nano-gearbox.
-Like the two blades of a scissors, they have two DNA bundles connected by a type of hinge.
-Each bundle is only 80 nanometres long and each consists of 14 strands of coiled up DNA lying parallel to each other.
+Like the two blades of a pair of scissors, they have two DNA bundles connected by a type of hinge.
+Each bundle is only 80 nanometers long and each consists of 14 strands of coiled up DNA lying parallel to each other.
 Initially, the motion of the scissor-like nanostructure is blocked by a type of chemical padlock made of azobenzenes, which can be opened by UV light.

 The nanoplasmonic system consists of DNA and is closed via visible light.
 The two DNA bundles (grey) are held together by a small molecular padlock which consists of two protruding DNA ends (red).
 Embedded in it are azobenzenes which change their structure when excited by UV light (purple).
 This causes the two DNA bundles to separate from each other and the angle between the two DNA strands opens up.
 Researchers can detect this structural change using spectra obtained from so-called circular dichroism (CD) spectroscopy (top right), in which changes to the plasmons on the small gold rods (yellow) leave characteristic traces.
 When the researchers switch off the UV light with the system in the open state and switch on visible light (vis), the azobenzene changes its structure and the two DNA ends link up again.